CLAN2103 Latin 3

 - Students are able to (1) translate prepared selected passages of largely and completely unadapted classical Latin; (2) demonstrate understanding of the morphology and syntax of all common classical Latin inflections and constructions; (3) demonstrate a broad knowledge of Latin vocabulary; (4) translate unseen passages of simple or simplified classical Latin without reference books; and (5) write a short study on the literary or historical significance of one or more Latin texts.

-- Typically this unit is assessed in the following ways: (1) class tests; (2) a commentary; and (3) an end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) class tests; (2) a commentary; and (3) an end-of-semester examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.